Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 - Support for complex number input in **polar form**.
 - Continued UI improvements and bug fixes.

-We welcome suggestions and feedback—feel free to open an issue or contact us directly!
+We welcome suggestions and feedback—feel free let us know of an issue or contact us directly!